 All members of the Honor Council and all individuals who are contacted during an investigation by the Honor Council, or who are or shall become witnesses at an Honor Board Hearing or Administrative Hearing, have a duty to keep confidential all facts and information related to any Honor Council matter.
 No one may discuss with or disclose to anyone outside the Honor Council any facts or information related to Honor Council matters.
 Any conduct or consultation undertaken by Honor Council members in the performance of their duties under this Honor Code shall not be considered a breach of confidentiality.
 All deliberations of the Honor Council shall be kept confidential.
 Any violation of this confidentiality is itself considered a violation of the Honor Code.
-While a proceeding is pending under the Honor Code, all information pertaining to an Honor Board Hearing or an Administrative Hearing and any appeals shall be documented and stored in a file available only to members of the Honor Council, the Honor Code file constitutes a student record.
+While a proceeding is pending under the Honor Code, all information pertaining to an Honor Board Hearing or an Administrative Hearing and any appeals shall be documented and stored in a file available only to members of the Honor Council, the Honor Code Administrator, and the Dean of the Goizueta Business School.
+The accused student's Honor Code file constitutes a student record.